Ky Fan Norms and Beyond: Dual Norms and Combinations for Matrix Optimization: Related Work and Discussion

 \subsection{Algorithms for Vectors $\rightarrow$ Algorithms for Matrices}

 The updates of LMO optimizers exhibit striking similarities between vector $l_p$ norms and matrix Schatten $S_p$ norms, as illustrated in \tableref{tbl:mat_vs_vec_lmo}.
 These parallels extend beyond the update formulas themselves to empirical performance characteristics.
-SignSGD closely resembles Adam, as noted in \citep{bernstein2024oldoptimizernewnorm}, and both Adam and Muon perform well during training large models \citep{zhao2025deconstructing, liu2025muon}.
+SignSGD is related to Adam, as noted in \citep{bernstein2024oldoptimizernewnorm}, and both SignSGD and Muon perform well during training large models \citep{zhao2025deconstructing,liu2025muonscalablellmtraining}.
 NSGD maintains identical updates in both vector and matrix cases.
-Greedy Coordinate Descent is rarely applied to high-dimensional problems, which provides perspective on why one-rank Neon underperforms in such settings.
+Greedy Coordinate Descent can hardly be applied to high-dimensional problems, which provides a perspective on why one-rank Neon underperforms in such settings.